spryker/spryker-docs/docs/scos/dev/feature-integration-guides/201907.0/gift-cards-feature-integration.md

 #### Prepare Order State Machines - Gift Card Usage Process

 {% info_block infoBox "Info" %}
-In this step, you should customize your Order State Machine to place orders with 0 price to pay (by using gift cards
+In this step, you should customize your Order State Machine to place orders with 0 price to pay (by using gift cards).
-{% endinfo_block %}.
 The process should skip payment-related steps as there is nothing for the customer to pay any more.
-Below you can see the example of how NoPayment state machine is defined.)
+Below you can see the example of how NoPayment state machine is defined.
+{% endinfo_block %}

 NoPayment Order State Machine Example:

 <details open>